-Diction & Language in The Anniversary
+Diction & Language

 As regards the language of the lyric, The Anniversary is simple, much simpler than that of other poems of Donne.
 There are no difficult allusions and references.
 He writes in a simple and direct manner.
 The lyric acquires force and energy, as the poet has succeeded in capturing the very rhythms and accents of spoken speech, as in the line, “When thou and I first one another saw” and the concluding lines of the poem.